Chart Color Schemes

 Normanhurst was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Normanhurst has a high level of cultural diversity, with 36.0% of its population born overseas and 30.4% speaking a language other than English at home.
-Christianity is the predominant religion in Normanhurst, making up 52.4% of people residing there.
-Notably, Hinduism is overrepresented in Normanhurst compared to Greater Sydney, with 4.3% of its population identifying as Hindu versus the regional average of 5.2%.
+Christianity is the predominant religion in Normanhurst, comprising 52.4% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 4.3% of Normanhurst's population versus 5.2%.

 Frequently Asked Questions - Diversity